megamaced/spotify-easyrpm/README.md

     If you want to modify the update check timer, the file is at $HOME/.local/share/systemd/user/spotify-easyrpm.timer Please see the systemd documentation for more information

+    To see a brief summary of the last run do

+    systemctl --user status spotify-easyrpm

-    If you want to see the output of the last update check or build process, you can run
+    If you want to see the full output of the last run you can do

     journalctl --user-unit spotify-easyrpm